 Country singer-songwriter David Jeremiah has inked a new co-publishing agreement with Great Eastern Music, and to help represent his catalog, John Boylan has entered into a joint venture with noted Nashville Production Manager Traci Sterling Bishir.
 Under the agreement, Ms. Bishir will head up the Nashville office of Great Eastern and work with John Boylan to obtain covers for Jeremiah's songs with the hottest artists in country music.
 "We're extremely excited to represent a writer of David's caliber," said Boylan.

-Citrus College Recording Arts Department is about to begin its Fall Semester for 2014.
+Citrus College Recording Arts Department is well into its Fall Semester for 2014.
 Great Eastern's John Boylan is again teaching two courses, plus one more course in the college's music department.
 The recording courses are REC 145 - Critical Listening for Sound Engineers, and REC 245 - Careers for Sound Engineers in the Music Industry.
 The music course is MUS 152 - Songwriting Workshop.
 The recording courses are part of the college's extensive certificate program, and prospective students must apply for admission.
 The songwriting course is open to anyone.
 The new class will put on their now-famous Songwriter's Showcase in early December, 2014, featuring performances of songs written by the students during the class.

 The long-awaited, limited edition CD of the 1960s cult favorite album, "Playback" by the Appletree Theatre, has finally been released on Spinnaker Records and is available now!
 Details are at http://www.terenceboylan.com.
 More info will be posted here shortly.